 And now, for a random giveaway.
 I’ve got a set of Six Scents samples that can be yours.
 Trompe L’oeil, M, #087, Ascent, Can’t Smell Fear, and Beau Bow.
 To enter, comment on this post.
 Available only for U.S. readers.
 Sorry!
 Blame the USPS.

 Sample of Bell’Antonio is my own acquisition.
 Thanks to Undina for providing me with my first Tobacco Vanille sample, and thanks to Kedra Hart for my sample of M’Eau Joe No. 3.
-As always, reviews are not compensated, and my opinions are honest and my own.
+As always, reviews are not compensated.
 Information on my review policies is on the Media & Disclosure page.